 New Talent strand film teams will also have the opportunity to network with financiers and participants from the main PFM in general events during the market.

-Alumni of the New Talent strand include Grand Theft Hamlet, Augure, If the Streets Were On Fire, Censor, White Riot, and Boiling Point.
-Teams who attended the market have landed finance or sales representation as a result of the meeting, and built momentum towards production and release.
+Recent alumni of the New Talent strand include Sabar Bonda (Cactus Pears), Grand Theft Hamlet, Last Swim, If the Streets Were On Fire, and Boiling Point.
+Many teams who attended the market have landed finance or sales representation as a result of the meeting, and built momentum towards production and release.

 Support & Training